grighetto/java-driver/features/logging/README.md

 a constant threshold in milliseconds (which is the default behavior), or a dynamic threshold based on per-host latency percentiles, as computed by `PerHostPercentileTracker`.

-**WARNING: Dynamic thresholds are still a beta feature as of version 2.0.10 and are provided for evaluation purposes only;
+**Dynamic thresholds are still a beta feature as of version 2.0.10: they haven't been extensively tested yet, and the API is still subject to change.**
-it is strongly recommended to use only constant thresholds in production environments.**

-If however you want to experiment with dynamic thresholds, refer to the `QueryLogger` javadocs for an example of usage.
+Refer to the `QueryLogger` javadocs for an example of usage.

 ### Performance Tips